gjonkers/Typescript-Angular-Moviesearch/README.md

 ### How the Application works

-Type the movie name in the search field hit Enter-Key or Click on the search button
+* Type the movie name in the search field
+* Hit Enter-Key or Click on the search button
+* Movie list will appear
-Movie list will appear, can be soarted accordingly through the sort buttons below the search field On clicking any movie name it will take to the movie details page
+* Movie list can be soarted accordingly through the sort buttons below the search field
+* On hover over the ovie tile it will display Title,Year and Type
+* On clicking any movie name it will take to the movie details page